while it’s still today

 E’er I forget all the Joy that is mine today.
 (Randy Sparks)

-2 thoughts on “while it’s still today
+2 responses to “while it’s still today”

-1. Great post.
+Great post.
 Do you remember swinging on the green swingset in the back yard harmonizing to that New Christy Minstrels song?
 The shower was really nice.
 You did a wonderful job.
 Love you lots…

-2. Hey Annette, how about you?
+Hey Annette, how about you?
 You have ministered to me sweet friend!
 I’m so glad to have this address and look forward to your insights.
 I know they enjoyed your punch and your warm hospitality!
 Thanks for your insights and thoughtful way of portraying them.

 Blessings,